Whitley Warriors

-Whitley Warriors are an ice hockey team based in Whitley Bay in the north east of England.
-Founded in 1957 as the Bees, they changed their name to Whitley Warriors in 1964.
-Warriors played at the highest level of British ice hockey for much of their history but currently play in the third tier, National Ice Hockey League North Division 1.
+The Whitley Warriors are an ice hockey team based in Whitley Bay in the north east of England.
+Founded in 1957 as the Bees, they changed their name to the Whitley Warriors in 1964.
+The Warriors played at the highest level of British ice hockey for much of their history but currently play in the Scottish National League (SNL).

-Their home arena is Whitley Bay Ice Rink.
+Ahead of the 2025-26 season, the Warriors moved from the NIHL North Division 1 to the Scottish National League (SNL).
+Their home arena is The Whitley Bay Ice Rink.